EGR-314-Team-203/egr-314-team-203.github.io/index.md

 - [Presentations](#presentations)
 - [Appendices](#appendices)

+## Table of Figures

 ## Team Organization

 ### Charter

-Produce a working product that meets design requirements and gives team members useful experiences to use throughout their careers.
+Team 203’s goals are to create a finalized working product that meets design requirements while simultaneously teaching each team member something new that they can apply to their professional careers.
 Working together to design, prototype, and manufacture to meet the following goals:

 **Industry goals**
 * Sell roughly 100,000 units a year